tachiyomiorg/website/src/help/faq/README.md

 The logic required to make a dual-page reader automatically work along with scanlator page inconsistencies and other issues means it is unlikely to be added at this time.

 #### How can I make Tachiyomi turn pages with the volume rocker?
 Can I reverse the tapping direction?
 Can I change the tapping zones?
 Refer to the guides section of the site [here](/help/guides/reader-settings/#navigation-layout).
+Refer to [here](/help/guides/reader-settings/#volume-keys) if you want to use your volume rocker to navigate pages.

 ### Downloads